Overview#

 The following features are not supported, although some of them are planned:

-• Integration with XCode, including opening or importing XCode projects
+• Integration with XCode, including opening and importing XCode projects

 • Debugging